Solar-network/docs/docs/sdk/python/complementary-examples.md

 ```
 <!--/email_off-->

-## Creating and Broadcasting a Transfer
+## Creating and broadcasting a transfer

 ```python
 from solar_client import SolarClient